Separate Property in Utah Divorce: What Stays Separate and What Doesn’t Dustin March 18, 2026

 Key Legal Standards and Property Division Principles in Utah

 Utah’s property division framework gives families the core starting point.
-First, Utah courts divide marital property equitably.
+Utah courts divide marital property equitably.
 Fairness is the goal, not a rigid formula that applies the same way in every case.
-That matters because separate-property disputes can look very different depending on the length of the marriage, the type of asset, and whether the financial records are clean or mixed.

 Premarital property often begins with a strong separate-property argument.
 That can include real estate, accounts, business interests, vehicles, or investments owned before the wedding.
 But if the property was refinanced, retitled, improved with marital funds, or merged into family finances, the court may need to decide whether all or part of that asset should still be treated as separate.